Emily in Paris: Is the Netflix Show Based on Real Life?

 It is interesting that across his works, one of the prominent themes that stand out is female friendships.
 In Emily in Paris too, the way Mindy, Emily, and Camille come together is a journey by itself.
 But Emily’s journey with her boss, Sylvie is a whole different ballgame.
 It is complex because it crosses the line of personal and professional and also owing to the nature of the characters involved.

-Another theme that Star was keen on bringing out was, who defines tastes.
-Emily’s character who is a marketing executive ends up stepping into the shoes of a social media influencer and brings to limelight the very relatable millennial who challenges the notions of classic and that which has been.
-She also brings the “outsider’s perspective” to the luxury brands that the marketing firm, Savoir represents.
-This very well gives her an edge over the others because she comes up with impressive and out of the box ideas for their clients.
+Another theme that Star was keen on bringing out was who defines tastes.
+Emily’s character, who is a marketing executive, ends up stepping into the shoes of a social media influencer and brings to the limelight the very relatable millennial who challenges the notions of classic and that which has been.
+She also brings the “outsider’s perspective” to the luxury brands that the marketing firm Savoir represents.
+This very well gives her an edge over the others because she comes up with impressive and out-of-the-box ideas for their clients.

-The show has a very familiar aesthetic that comes from the way the characters dress.
+The show has a very familiar aesthetic based on how the characters dress.
 If you can’t pin it down to what it is- it is Patricia Field.
 She is the costume designer who has worked for The Devil Wears Prada and Sex and the City.
 As Lilly stated in her interview with Entertainment Weekly, “Anything that Patricia Field touches turns to fashion gold.”
 This is central to the show because of its setting in Paris, being the epicenter of fashion trends and also the field of work the protagonist is in.

 It is interesting that by the end of the first season, we already feel quite familiar with French.
 Emily’s character talks about making things accessible, opening things up for everyone which is basically her driving approach as a marketing executive.
-Through this show, that is what Darren Star does with the French language for the audience.
-He makes French more familiar to us and in a way lets us live a sliver of the dream- moving away to a beautiful foreign place and gradually owning the culture.
-Like Mindy, Emily’s friend puts it, “Let it wash over you.”
+This show shows what Darren Star does with the French language for the audience.
+He makes French more familiar to us and, in a way, lets us live a sliver of the dream- moving away to a beautiful foreign place and gradually owning the culture.
+As Mindy, Emily’s friend, puts it, “Let it wash over you.”

 Read More: Shows Like Emily in Paris